 Who reads Annual Assessment Reports?
 What is done with them?

-Each Annual Assessment Report is read by a member of the Assessment and Accreditation team.
+Each Annual Assessment Report is read by a member of the Assessment team.
 An Annual Assessment Report Feedback Form is written and sent to the unit for their review, actions, and records.
 Annual Assessment Reports and Annual Assessment Report Feedback Forms are stored in SharePoint.

 We do way more assessment than fits in the report template boxes.
 What should we do?